-The NCGC was comprised of Mr. David Black (Chair), Dr. Janis Shandro and Mr. Bill Armstrong.
-Following Mr. Armstrong's retirement from the Board effective May 8, 2023, Mr. Dale Andres was appointed to the NCGC.
+The NCGC is comprised of Mr. David Black (Chair), Dr. Janis Shandro and Mr. Dale Andres.
 The purpose of the NCGC includes, among other matters, identifying new candidates for election to the Board.
 The NCGC draws on all relevant sources in the search for new directors and prepares a shortlist of potential candidates through discussion with respected financial, legal and commercial institutions and will interview the interested candidates.
 In recommending candidates to the Board, the NCGC considers such factors as it deems appropriate including potential conflicts of interest, professional experience, personal character, diversity, outside commitments (including service on other boards or committees) and particular areas of expertise.